FenrisuIven/Y4_Emperical_Methods_Labs/README.md

 ---

-#### Lab2: RND Sequence, Moda, Median and Mean of the sequence
+#### Lab3: RND Sequence, Moda, Median and Mean of the sequence

+> 26.09 -- 02.10.2025

+<sub>Developed with Deno and no third-party libraries used</sub>

+---

+#### Lab4: Discrete line presentation, noising and regression calculation

-> 26.09 -- ...
+> 02.10 -- ...

-<sub>Is being developed with Deno, with no libraries currently being used</sub>
+<sub>Is being developed as Vite app, with the usage of charting library</sub>